Lorentz Force & Charged Particle Simulator Back

 First, let's establish the point that "magnetic fields do no work."
 You can confirm this in the simulator by observing that a particle's speed doesn't change when only a magnetic field is applied.
 The Lorentz force $q \vec{v} \times \vec{B}$ is always perpendicular to velocity, so it does not increase or decrease the particle's kinetic energy.
 Only the work done by the electric field can change the energy.
 In practice, attempting to accelerate a particle using only a magnetic field is a fundamental error.

 Finally, beware of confusion between unit systems.
-The tesla (T) unit for magnetic field is particularly unintuitive and a common source of mistakes.
-For example, 0.01 T is about twice the Earth's magnetic field, 0.1–0.5 T is typical at the surface of a common permanent magnet, and MRI machines use 1.5 T or 3 T. In the simulator, setting "proton, velocity 1e6 m/s, magnetic field 1 T" yields a gyroradius of about 10 mm.
-Misreading this as "1 m" would severely throw off your design.
-Make it a habit to always check the order of magnitude.
+The tesla (T) is easy to misread.
+For example, 0.01 T is about 200 times Earth's magnetic field (roughly 50 μT), 0.1–0.5 T is typical near the surface of a common permanent magnet, and MRI machines use 1.5 T or 3 T. In the simulator, a proton at 1×10⁶ m/s in 0.01 T has a radius of about 1.04 m; at 1 T, the radius is about 10.4 mm.
+Always check the order of magnitude.